adamggrim/textwarp/README.md

 textwarp/
 └── data/
 |   └──common_intialisms.json: Lists common initialisms to uppercase
-|   └──contraction_tokens.json: Lists contraction tokens split by spaCy
 |   └──contractions_map.json: Maps contractions to their expanded versions
+|   └──contraction_suffixes.json: Lists suffixes derived from contractions
 |   └──lowercase_particles.json: Lists lowercase particles that should not be capitalized
 |   └──morse_map.json: Maps characters to their Morse code equivalents
 └── __init__.py: File for recognizing textwarp as a package